jiskattema/vim-vorg-md/README.md

 --------
 These commands are not bound to a specific keymap

 - **VorgGather** - search for a prompted word inside a current file, put results into a quickfix list
 - **VorgGatherAll** - search for a prompted word inside vorg files, recursively, put results into a quickfix list

 Constructs
 ----------
-Using special notation can cause some parts of a vorg file to have special meaning
+Using special notation can cause some parts of a vorg file to have special
+meaning:
 - **#tag** a tag
 - **!datetime** a deadline
 - **~datetime** a scheduled date